 Standard edition is inherited from SQL server 2008 R2 and will be available in both a Server+CAL license model or a CPU Core license model.
 There will be considerable improvements to this edition as well compared to the standard edition of SQL Server 2008 R2.
-The first one is the possibility, in fact much expected availability of Data mirroring in standard edition.
-Also the number of cores is limited to 16 on standard edition.
+The first one is the possibility, in fact, much-expected availability of Data mirroring in the standard edition.
+Also, the number of cores is limited to 16 on the standard edition.

-The summary for the above three edition licensing is as follows:
+The summary of the above three edition licensing is as follows: